In the PMP exam, you are going to see six types of questions. The types of questions are as follows:

 Let’s discuss each option one by one.

-Risk register is an output of the Identify Risks process, project charter is an output of the Develop Project Charter process, and stakeholder register is an output of the Identify Stakeholders process.
+A risk register is an output of the Identify Risks process, the project charter is an output of the Develop Project Charter process, and the stakeholder register is an output of the Identify Stakeholders process.

-And now we are left with the last option, i.e. scope baseline.
-This is now our remaining choice but it does not seem to be correct in prima facie.
-Now, if you dig further into the scope baseline, you will find out that the scope baseline consists of scope statement, WBS, and WBS Dictionary.
+Now we are left with the last option, i.e., scope baseline, but it does not seem to be correct in prima facie.
+If you dig further into the scope baseline, you will find out that the scope baseline consists of scope statement, WBS, and WBS Dictionary.

 Since it consists of WBS and the name of the process is Create WBS, this must be the correct answer.

-This is an example of questions based on ITTO which you are going to see in the exam.
-The questions may also ask for the input of a process or they may give you the name of the process and ask you to identify the correct tool and technique for the given process.
+This is an example of a question based on ITTOs that you are going to see in the exam.
+The questions may also ask for the input of a process, or they may give you the name of the process and ask you to identify the correct tool and technique for the given process.

-Honestly, I never had any strategy to deal with ITTO based questions during my PMP exam preparation.
-Moreover, I never looked for any strategy, shortcut, or tricks to remember ITTOs.
+I did not have a strategy to deal with ITTO-based questions during my PMP exam preparation.
+Moreover, I didn’t look for any strategy, shortcuts, or tricks to remember ITTOs.

 My focus was on my study materials and the PMBOK Guide.
-I used to read the books along with the PMBOK Guide.
-A few times I had drawn my own memory maps to visualize the process flow and find the errors in it.
-This helped me understand the ITTO and the process flow significantly.
+I read the books along with the PMBOK Guide.
+I drew some memory maps to visualize the process flow and find the errors in it.
+This helped me understand ITTOs and the process flow better.

-I repeated this process many times, and at the end, I was very confident in solving ITTO based questions.
+I repeated this process many times, and in the end, I was very confident in solving ITTO-based questions.

-In fact, whenever I visit any PMP exam related forum or blog, I see many PMP aspirants are asking questions such as:
+Whenever I visit any PMP exam related forum or blog, I see that many PMP aspirants are asking questions such as:

 - How do I memorize or remember ITTOs?